- Draft -

 So I made a word file, organize it into sections and create an automatic index at the start.

-Admittedly, I don’t tend to document my code much, unless it’s a complex algorithm etc.
+Admittedly, I don’t tend to document my code much, unless it’s a structure or a complex algorithm etc.

 Always be documenting!